 Other practical matters

-If you have any questions that are left unanswered, please feel free to get in touch: firstname.lastname@example.org.
+If you have any more questions, please feel free to get in touch with us: firstname.lastname@example.org.